Courtland Sutton Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- In his five matchups against the Chargers, Sutton's 57.2 receiving yards average is 14.7 more than his over/under for Sunday's game (42.5).
+- Against the Chargers, Sutton has averaged 57.2 receiving yards per game over his five career matchups, 13.7 more than his over/under for Sunday's game.

-- Sutton, in five matchups, had a touchdown catch twice.
-And he had multiple TDs in one of those two games.
+- In five matchups with the Chargers, Sutton has had a TD catch, including multiple scores in one game.

-- The 237.1 yards per game the Chargers are conceding through the air makes them the NFL's 12th-ranked pass defense.
+- This week Sutton will face the NFL's 12th-ranked pass defense (237.1 yards allowed per game).

 Recent Performances

-- In last week's game against the Raiders, Sutton was targeted five times and recorded four catches for 33 yards.
+- In last week's outing against the Raiders, Sutton was targeted five times, picking up 33 yards on four receptions.

-- During his last three games, Sutton has caught seven passes on 14 targets for 54 yards, averaging 18.0 yards per game.
+- Sutton has recorded 54 receiving yards (18.0 per game), hauling in seven balls on 14 targets during his last three games.

 Sutton's Denver Teammates